minhphuong286/cv_mpt_website/README.md

 # cv_mpt_website
 ## English Center UI Website

-**Hiện thị giao diện của website trung tâm tiêng Anh**
+**Display UI of the English center**

-Típs:
+Tips:

 # Header
-- Thanh narvigation bar: Responsive.
-Khi ở chế độ màn hình mobile (max-width: 767px) sẽ biến đổi thành list-tag chỉ hiện thị khi click icon font-awesome (fa-bars)
+- Narvigation bar: Responsive.
+With mobile screen (max-width: 767px) will become tag-lists that can show or hide when click icon (font-awesome:fa-bars)
-- Click mỗi tag để di chuyển đến section tương ứng.
+- Each of tags on narbar can click
 # About us
 - Responsive
 # Photos
-- click select box để chọn option là các chủ đề tương ứng với image trình chiếu
+- click select box, choose option
-- Back button để xem ảnh trước đó
+- click "Back button" for previous image
-- Next button để xem ảnh tiếp theo
+- click "Next button" for next image
-- Start slideshow để auto trình chiếu ảnh, reclick để Stop slideshow.
-Trong lúc trình chiếu không thể click Back và Next
+- click "Start slideshow button" for slideshow images, reclick if Stop slideshow.
+In slideshow section can not click Back and Next button
 # Products
 - Responsive
 # Testimonials